Fylhan/posibrain/README.md

 A lot of things are in progress!
 * Update the first brain's knowledge
 * Provide a way to select between several brains
+* Manage several langage
 * Add discussion log that will be used by the bot to learn and be a little bit more inteligent
 * Add Composer
 * Add documentation
 * Increase knowledge syntax possibilities
 * Manage several charset, not only UTF-8
 * Add more and more intelligence !
-* Créer un exemple avec un tchat interactif
+* Create an interactive tchat example

 Licencing